A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Two-stage Linear Adaptive Robust Optimization

 where $\mathcal{E}$ is the set of all extreme points of $\mathcal{D}$ and $\bm{y}_{\bm{d}}$ is the wait-and-see variable associated with $\bm{d}$.

-Without using the entire set $\mathcal{E}$, CCG solves \eqref{4} by iteratively adding a new extreme point $\bm{d}$ and the associated wait-and-see variable $\bm{y}_{\bm{d}}$ until {a convergence criterion is met.} Iteration $i$ of the CCG algorithm involves $i$ extreme points identified so far.
+Without using the entire set $\mathcal{E}$, CCG solves \eqref{4} by iteratively adding a new extreme point $\bm{d}$ and the associated wait-and-see variable $\bm{y}_{\bm{d}}$ until a convergence criterion is met. { In the initial iteration, where no extreme point is identified yet ($\mathcal{E}_0 = \emptyset$), we solve \eqref{3} with any initial here-and-now decision $\bm{x}_0$ to find the associated worst-case scenario and then add this scenario to $\mathcal{E}_0$.} Iteration $i$ of the CCG algorithm involves $i$ extreme points identified so far.
 Denoting the set of extreme points at iteration $i$ as $\mathcal{E}_i$, the so-called restricted master problem at iteration $i$ is

 The objective value of \eqref{5} is lower than the objective value of \eqref{4}, as only a subset of the constraints are imposed.
 Once we solve \eqref{5} and obtain its solution $\bm{x}_i$, we calculate $\mathcal{Q}(\bm{x}_i)$ and also obtain the worst-case scenario $\bm{d}_i$ associated with $\bm{x}_i$.
 If the gap between $\mathcal{Q}(\bm{x}_i)$ and the objective value of \eqref{5} is larger than a convergence criterion, $\bm{d}_i$ is added to $\mathcal{E}_i$ from the next iteration.